-Russian forces cause alarm on Ukraine, amid Belarus violence
+Russian forces menace Ukraine, amid Belarus violence

 Already a member?

+"What we see along our border is a sophisticated military infrastructure ... ready to be used for offensive operations," Ukrainian foreign minister Dmytro Kuleba also told European newspapers on Monday.

-Zelensky spoke after Russian forces grouped near the Russia-occupied Donbas region in east Ukraine last week, according to Ukrainian military sources and US intelligence.
+They spoke after Russian forces grouped near the Russia-occupied Donbas region in east Ukraine last week, according to Ukrainian military sources and US intelligence.

 A new attack felt "more likely" now than it did in April, when Russia last concentrated forces in the region, a Ukrainian security source told this website.

-Any military operation in Donbas would be harder in winter, with temperatures there already reaching minus seven degrees Celsius.
+Any military operation in Donbas would be harder in winter, with temperatures already reaching minus seven degrees Celsius.

-But Russia-proxy forces did once capture the Ukrainian city of Debaltseve in a January offensive.
+But Russia-proxy fighters did once capture the Ukrainian city of Debaltseve in a January offensive.

 And low-intensity fighting was continuing as usual in Donbas, where international monitors recorded over 700 ceasefire violations a day last week and two Ukrainian soldiers died.